 We love adding to our collection but want to keep this list to 10 books or less.

-Meeting other fans and making a lifelong friend – or a lifelong enemy I suppose – is half the fun at World Cup.
+Random encounters that turn into a lifelong friend is half the fun at World Cup.
 In fact, some of the ideas of the core group that builds this site bonded together from World Cups past.